Paul M. Rosen: Legal career

-Biden administration
+U.S. Department of the Treasury

-On March 8, 2022, President Joe Biden nominated Rosen to be an Assistant Secretary of the Treasury.
+On March 8, 2022, President Joe Biden nominated Rosen to be an Assistant Secretary of the Treasury for Investment Security.
 Hearings were held before the Senate Banking Committee on April 6, 2022.
 The committee favorably reported the nomination to the Senate floor on May 4, 2022.
 The entire Senate confirmed Rosen via voice vote on May 24, 2022.

+On May 31, 2023, Rosen testified to the Senate Banking Committee on the U.S. economic security approach to China.

 Personal life

 In 2018, Rosen married Casey Hernandez, the vice president for content strategy at Herbalife Nutrition.